kamlesh577/React-based-website/README.md

 # React-based-website

-    • Employee Management system is a web application that enables users to create,store and manage Employee Records
+    • Employee management system is a web application that enables user to create and manage employee record.

-    • The application also provides facilities of a payroll system and leave application It is a management system that helps to manage employees and also the company’s different task and project
+    • It is a management system that helps to manage employee and also the company different task and project.

-    • Employee management system can manage and store details of employees like employees personal info and  details of different department of the company.
+    • Employee management system can manage and store details of employee like employee personal information and also details of different department of the company and different branches of the organisation.

-This web application contains three account access:
+## This web application contains three account access:

  • Admin